Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Low-rank training via gradient flow

 where the ``dot'' denotes the time-derivative.
-Its solution space contains all elements of the layer's weight matrix.
-Thus, rather than a discrete update of the weights, we interpret the training phase as a continuous evolution of the weights according to \eqref{eq_cont_time_ODE_update}, as illustrated in Fig.~\ref{fig:three_panel_fig}(a-b).
-Let $\mathcal M_{r_k}$ denote the manifold of matrices with rank $r_k$ and assume the input weights are in the manifold, i.e. $W_k(0)\in \mathcal M_{r_k}$.
-Using this continuous-time interpretation allows us to derive a strategy to evolve the weights according to the dynamics in \eqref{eq_cont_time_ODE_update} so that $W_k(t)\in \mathcal M_{r_k}$ for all $t$.
-To this end, in \S\ref{sec:system_odes} we exploit the fact that $W_k(t)$ admits a time-dependent SVD-like factorization \cite{DieciEirola99} $W_k(t) = U_k(t)S_k(t)V_k(t)^\top$ to rewrite \eqref{eq_cont_time_ODE_update} as a system of matrix ODEs for each of the individual factors $U_k$,$S_k$ and $V_k$.
-Then, in \S\ref{sec:KLS} we discuss an algorithm to efficiently integrate the system of ODEs.
-Remarkably, using the dynamics of the individual factors will allow us to adaptively adjust the rank $r_k$ throughout the continuous-time training process.
+Let $\mathcal M_{r_k}$ denote the manifold of matrices with rank $r_k$ and assume at a certain time $t_0$ the weights are in the manifold, i.e., $W_k(t_0)\in \mathcal M_{r_k}$.
+Using this continuous-time interpretation allows us to derive a strategy to evolve the weights according to the dynamics in \eqref{eq_cont_time_ODE_update} so that $W_k(t)\in \mathcal M_{r_k}$ for all $t\geq t_0$.
+To this end, in \S\ref{sec:system_odes} we exploit the fact that $W_k(t)$ admits a time-dependent factorization \cite{DieciEirola99} $W_k(t) = U_k(t)S_k(t)V_k(t)^\top$ to rewrite \eqref{eq_cont_time_ODE_update} as a system of matrix ODEs for each of the individual factors $U_k$,$S_k$ and $V_k$.
+Then, in \S\ref{sec:KLS} we propose an algorithm to efficiently integrate the system of ODEs.
+We show in \S\ref{sec:theory} that such algorithm reduces the loss monotonically and is accurate, in the sense that $U_kS_kV_k^\top \approx W_k$, i.e.\ the learned low-dimensional subspaces $U_k$ and $V_k$ well-match the behaviour of the full-rank network $W_k$ solution of \eqref{eq_cont_time_ODE_update}, through the action of the learned $S_k$.
+Remarkably, using the dynamics of the individual factors will also allow us to adaptively adjust the rank $r_k$ throughout the continuous-time training process.